Many people wonder, “Is Tom Brady the oldest NFL player ever?”

 44-year old NFL Quarterbacks

-Vinny Testaverde and Steve DeBerg are two quarterbacks who, along with Tom Brady, lined up at age 44.Embed from Getty Images
+Vinny Testaverde and Steve DeBerg are two quarterbacks who lined up at age 44.Embed from Getty Images

 Photos: Vinny Testaverde with 1986 Heisman Trophy; Steve DeBerg

 Vinny Testaverde won the 1986 Heisman Trophy.
 The Tampa Bay Buccaneers selected him as the first-overall pick in the 1987 NFL Draft.
 He was selected for the Pro Bowl twice, and led the NFL in interceptions four times.
 In 1988, Testaverde threw 35 interceptions, the second-most interceptions in a single season in NFL history.
 (Keep reading to find out which Hall of Fame quarterback holds the record.)
 Like Brady, Testaverde was a starting quarterback for Bill Belichick, but that was when Belichick coached the Cleveland Browns.

 Fun fact: the 1994 Browns tandem of Testaverde and Belichick defeated the New England Patriots in the 1994 NFL Playoffs.
 A second fun fact is that Vinny Testaverde and Tom Brady both played for Bill Belichick, the Tampa Bay Buccaneers, and the New England Patriots.
 Brady and Testaverde even together on the Patriots in 2006!
 Testaverde was 43 when he was with the Patriots for that one season, and last played in the NFL with the Carolina Panthers in 2007 at age 44.